bluezed/FTV-Guide-Repo/README.md

 ![](http://s19.postimg.org/r8g0oeyjj/qr_code.png)

-Here are the basic steps to install the FTV Guide on your Kodi/XBMC box.
+Here are the basic steps to install the FTV Guide on your Kodi box.

 # Prerequisites
-* XBMC 13 or higher
+* XBMC 13, Kodi 14 or higher
 * The downloaded Repository Zip-file
-* Place the file somewhere you can get to easily on your XBMC box
+* Place the file somewhere you can get to easily on your Kodi box

 # Installation
 1. Go to System -> Addons and select "Install from Zip-file"